input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/representative_profile_template.md

 ## Description

-  ## Representative Profile Template Document
+## Representative Profile Template

-  Defines the allowed payload contents and constraints for a Representative profile.
+Defines the [JSON schema] for a 'Representative Profile'.
+This template allows an 'Admin' to enforce a specific structure and set of constraints for Representative profiles.

 <!-- markdownlint-disable max-one-sentence-per-line -->